 Exceptions for nitrate will not be considered unless an adequate supply of clean, safe, reliable and affordable drinking water is available for those who have been adversely affected by the non-compliant discharge(s).

 An applicant seeking an exception to the implementation of water quality objectives for nitrate under this Program must submit an application to the Central Valley Water Board.
-The applicant’s request shall include the following (For a Management Zone that is seeking an Exception for all participating permittees, the Management Zone Implementation Plan may substitute for an Exception application as long as it includes all of the following information identified here):
+The applicant’s request shall include the following (For a Management Zone that is seeking an Exception for all participating permittees, the Management Zone Implementation Plan may substitute for an Exception application as long as it includes all of the following information):

 An explanation/justification as to why the exception is necessary, and why the discharger is unable to ensure consistent compliance with existing effluent and/or groundwater/surface water limitations associated with nitrate at this time;